 2. Create an outreach campaign

 You can outreach the leads you found manually, but to make this process easier, you can use a sales engagement tool to do it for you.
 Let’s take Skylead as an example.
-To create a campaign, take the CSV file from LinkedIn results or URL from the Sales Navigator lead’s list, and upload or paste it into Skylead.
+To create an outreach campaign, take the CSV file from LinkedIn results or URL from the Sales Navigator lead’s list, and upload or paste it into Skylead.

 3. Create a Smart sequence for outreach